whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 As allergies are different for each person or cat it's hard to say whether they will bring relief or not.
 Given the fact that they are not that expensive, **we recommend you give them a try** and hopefully, they will work out for you and your feline friend.
 {: .notice--info}

 _What are your experiences with allergy reducing cat wipes?
+Did one of the above suggestions work for you?
 We'd love to hear your feedback!_

 ---